vegos/RadioExperiments/Amnvolt_V4_mods/README.md

 - This isolates the audio ground from the RF path.
 - ✅ *Result:*
   - No more encoder clicks
-  - Noticeable drop in Wi-Fi noise
+  - Noticeable reduction in Wi-Fi noise

 ### 2️⃣ RF Shielding & Mechanical Stabilization
-- Added **Kapton tape** over the **VBAT (+)** power switch pins to prevent accidental shorts — they sit dangerously close to the SI4732 shield.
+- Added **Kapton tape** over the **VBAT (+)** power switch pins to prevent accidental shorts — they are dangerously close to the SI4732 shield.
-- Placed a small **thermal pad** over the SI4732 module to stabilize the shielding cover and reduce microphonic coupling.
+- Placed a small **thermal pad** on top of the SI4732 module to stabilize the shield cover and reduce microphonic coupling.

 ### 3️⃣ Coil Mod (after Peter Neufeld)
-- The **antenna trace** was cut **right after the SMA connector** — this point was chosen because the trace continues on the back side to an **ESD protection diode**, leaving no safe space further down.
+- The **antenna trace** was cut **immediately after the SMA connector**, because the trace continues on the back side to an **ESD protection diode** — leaving no space further down.
-- Inserted a **7-turn, 2 mm diameter coil** in series between the SMA connector and antenna input.
+- A **7-turn, 2 mm diameter coil** was inserted in series between the SMA connector and the antenna input.
 - The coil acts as an **RF choke**, drastically reducing VCO coupling and improving RF input stability.

 ---